rafael-patronilo/thesis-code/README.md

 also to preserve functionality of earlier experiments.

-I provide this repository with the goal of facilitating the reproduction of the results in my thesis.
+I provide this repository with the goal of facilitating the reproduction of the results in my dissertation.
 I cannot in good faith recommend its direct use for future projects, although you are free to extract any parts that you find useful.